mdn/content/files/en-us/web/api/offlineaudiocontext/suspend/index.md

 The promise is rejected when any exception is encountered.

 - `InvalidStateError` {{domxref("DOMException")}}
-  - : Thrown if the quantized frame number is one of the following:
+  - : Returned if the quantized frame number is one of the following:
     - a negative number
     - less than or equal to the current time
     - greater than or equal to the total render duration